Lab Mission Statement

 After taking a bioinformatics course as an undergraduate, she is now working on getting a Certificate of Bioinformatics.

-She will be doing research on a genomics project in the lab.
+She will be doing research on a mitonuclear genomics project in the lab.

 Baylee Christensen